 The great thing about wellness is the possibilities for growth are endless.
 I’m working with a coach right now who has just been through a series of certifications so she can do wellness counseling.
 She’s also a writer, and the project we’re working on is a book to supplement her counseling and position her as an expert her field.

 Today I met a young woman who described herself as a “holistic wellness junkie” and a “hippie.”
 She was wondering how to focus her passion as an entrepreneur.

 Before you can create content for your well-being business or service, you need to know what that business or service is.
 Sounds obvious, I know, but most of us evolve, and as we do so, we become a slightly different version of our former selves.

-Are you a yoga teacher?
-What sets you apart from all the others?
+For instance, if you're a yoga teacher, what sets you apart from other yoga teachers?
 Maybe it’s your love of restorative yoga or your ability to inspire others to become more powerful.
-Maybe devotion to classical yoga is your ID.
+Maybe devotion to classical yoga is your thing.
 Or perhaps you’re ready to offer videos of your classes or write a book about how yoga changed your life.

-Did you begin your career as a nutritionist?
+Or maybe you started your career as a nutritionist.
 Your next step may be holistic health coaching that focuses not only on food but on the mind, emotions, and physical fitness.
 What tools will you create to reach that goal?

-Do you want to connect with your tribe via email marketing or is blogging your thing?
+Do you want to connect with your tribe via email marketing, or is blogging your passion?
 Helping people grow their own well-being business may be next for you.
-Or perhaps you offer complementary healing services, like reiki or aromatherapy in addition to teaching yoga.
+Or perhaps you offer complementary healing services, like reiki or aromatherapy in addition to teaching yoga, meditation, or tai chi.